 The antidepressant effects of berberine have been observed in mice.
-In particular, studies demonstrate that the administration of berberine modulates levels of serotonin, dopamine, and norepinephrine – neurotransmitters that influence mood – by increasing their uptake in the brain.
+In particular, studies demonstrate that berberine administration modulates levels of serotonin, dopamine, and norepinephrine – neurotransmitters that influence mood – by increasing their uptake in the brain.
 A mouse study demonstrated that oral berberine (50 or 100 mg/kg/bw per day) reversed the depression-inducing effects of corticosterone injection by upregulating hippocampal synthesis of brain-derived neurotrophic factor – a type of protein that acts on neurons in the central and peripheral nervous systems and may be important for the antidepressant response.

 Clinical trials are needed to fully elucidate the neurological benefits of berberine in humans.

 Polycystic ovarian syndrome, or PCOS, is a hormonal disorder characterized by menstrual irregularities, metabolic dysfunction, excess hair growth, acne, and obesity.
 The condition affects as many as 10 percent of women of reproductive age.
 Women with PCOS produce abnormal levels of androgens (male sex hormones) and often experience infertility.

 Findings from an analysis of five studies involving more than 1,000 women found that berberine may be useful in managing PCOS.
 The studies revealed that women who took berberine experienced adipose tissue redistribution.
 In turn, the women's visceral fat mass decreased, even in the absence of weight loss.
 The women's insulin sensitivity and lipid profiles improved, too.
 Importantly, berberine improved insulin sensitivity in the women's theca cells, which are specialized endocrine cells in the ovaries that play roles in fertility.
-As a consequence, the women's ovulation rate improved, with reciprocal improvements in live birth rates.
+Consequently, the women's ovulation rate improved, with reciprocal improvements in live birth rates.